Anish Kapoor: Sculpture,

 Painting shows; the mirror demonstrates.[1] —Hubert Damisch

 The seductive, shimmering, stainless-steel surfaces of Newborn of Anish Kapoor reflect their surrounding spaces, generating upon a spherical support aberrant imagery of the gallery’s interior architecture, the other four sculptures on view and the passersby.
-Two symmetrically interjected, concave insets formulate the upper hemisphere of this freestanding, sculptural mirror, altering the reflectivity of the sphere in a manner of generating the illusion of void from particular standpoints.
+Two symmetrically interjected, concave insets formulate the upper hemisphere of this freestanding sculptural mirror, altering the reflectivity of the sphere by generating the illusion of void from various standpoints.
 As the four other glowing sculptures in turn reflect Newborn that contains their own reflections, the wandering visitor is inundated with an epiphany of reflectivity.

 While Newborn comes across as a reformulated resurgence of The Newborn (1920) of Constantin Brancusi of the Museum of Modern Art, it concurrently lends itself as an allegory of the retina.
 A colossal instance of mimicry of the optical organ through which surfaces of the exterior world become “mirrored” and subsequently grasped within the cognitive realm of the observer, Newborn of Kapoor artfully integrates sculpture’s abstract autonomy and its temporal pictorialness.